A. P. Patro: In the Odisha Assembly

 Patro was elected to the Odisha Legislative Council in 1937.
 He opposed the Quit India Movement and offered his full support to the British war-effort during the Second World War.
 He was re-elected to the assembly in 1946 and served as speaker of the Assembly.
 Patro died in 1946.
 He was approximately 70 years old at that time.

 Religion

 Little is known about Patro's religious affiliations.
-Patro built a Brahmo mandir in the Andhra region and organized theological discourses in the temple premises.
+Patro built a Brahmo mandir in the Andhra region and organised theological discourses in the temple premises.

 Honors

 Patro received the title of Rao Bahadur, was knighted in the 1924 New Year Honours list and was appointed a Knight Commander of the Indian Empire (KCIE) in the 1935 Silver Jubilee and Birthday Honours list.